 Support and training.
 While the interface is intuitive and easy to use for tech beginners and experts alike, MyCase customers can also take advantage of on-demand help through chat, phone, and email if any issues, questions, or strange conundrums occur during use of the software.
 MyCase also regularly offers live, in-depth training sessions so you can become a MyCase power user faster than The Proclaimers could walk 500 miles.

 MyCase charges $39/user/month (if billed annually) or $49/user/month (if billed monthly), which is less expensive than any of the other well-established cloud-based law practice management software options.

-If you’re not sure MyCase if right for you, you can sign up for a 30-day free trial and free demo (no credit card required) to give it a whirl.
+If you’re not sure if MyCase is right for you, you can sign up for a free trial and free demo (no credit card required) to give it a whirl.